Yedioth Ahronoth: 1984–1993: In competition with Hadashot

-On March 4, 1984, a new competitor to Yediot Ahronoth was established, the Hadashot newspaper founded by Amos Schocken.
+On 4 March 1984, a new competitor to Yediot Ahronoth was established, the Hadashot newspaper founded by Amos Schocken.
 Hadashot featured a large color headline and color pages, and used more innovative and less formal language.
 Its main target audience were the readers of Yediot Ahronot, a situation that required Yediot Ahronot to react in order to maintain its readers and market position.
 Yediot editor Moshe Vardi, together with Noni Mozes, led the transition of the newspaper to printing in color.
 Zeev Galili, appointed head of reporters, recruited a series of freelance reporters from other newspapers, and worked to improve the newspaper's ability to obtain scoops.
 The changes in Yediot Ahronot paid off, and Hadashot was forced to close after nine years of activity, after heavy losses for the Schocken family.

-1993–2007: Back in control
+1993–2007: The Newspaper of the Nation

 For his achievements, Yudkovski was awarded the Sokolov Prize for Journalism in 2000 and the 2002 Israel Prize in Communications.

-Moshi Vardi was replaced as editor in 2005 by Rafi Ginat.
+Moshe Vardi was replaced as editor in 2005 by Rafi Ginat.
 Shilo De-Beer was promoted to editor in April 2007.

+Mistakes did happen over the years.
+For example, in 2003, the co-founder of Aswat, an organization supporting lesbian Palestinian women, was outed by the Yedioth Ahronoth after agreeing to an interview, despite asking for her sexual orientation not be included in the article.